Wild Running

 Fully marked route

-Marshals sand at least 3 feed stations
+Marshals and at least 3 feed stations

 Wooden medal for all runners